Medically reviewed by Angela Sheddan, FNP

 While there’s some evidence that horny goat weed may inhibit PDE5 — an enzyme that controls blood flow to the penis — there’s no reputable scientific evidence showing that it causes any real improvements in the symptoms of erectile dysfunction.

-We’ve covered this topic far more in-depth in our guide to horny goat weed and erectile dysfunction.
+We’ve discussed horny goat weed and its potential sexual effects in more detail in our full guide to horny goat weed and erectile dysfunction.

-Pomegranate juice is frequently cited on natural health blogs as a healthy, natural treatment for erectile dysfunction.
-It’s even been mentioned in newspapers such as the UK-based Telegraph, which claimed that scientists “believe it works in a similar way to drugs like Viagra.”
+Pomegranate juice is frequently cited on natural health blogs as a healthy, natural treatment for ED.

 While pomegranate juice does have a range of health benefits, mostly related to its vitamin and antioxidant content, the evidence that it treats ED is extremely limited.